HARP SOLO

 Performance Requirements for Harp:

-- Outdoors: Full shade is required from an awning, verandah, or small marquee.
-A tree or umbrella is not enough.
+- Full shade is required from an awning, verandah, or small marquee.

 - Moving: The harpist may need someone to help move the harp over rough terrain.